DChulok/Reporting-forecasting/README.md

 #### Status: finished

 ## Project Description
 The task is to predict financial reports of oil-gas sector companies based on the historical reporting data.
-For a full project description see [link](https://www.kaggle.com/datasets/jarbol/oil-gas-predict).
+For the full project description see the [link](https://www.kaggle.com/datasets/jarbol/oil-gas-predict).

 ### Technologies
 * Python